AXIS5hacker/DNX-Note-Width-Changer/README.md

 Special thanks to [i0ntempest](https://github.com/i0ntempest) for helping me debugging and making the Makefile.

-The application is a console application.
+The project contains a graphic application and a command prompt application.

 # Installation